emcrisostomo/Time-Machine-Cleanup/README.md

 tm-cleanup.sh
 -------------

-`tm-cleanup.sh` is a ZSH script that lists the completed Time Machine snapshots and deletes those that satisfy the specified criteria.
+`tm-cleanup.sh` is a Zsh script that lists the completed Time Machine snapshots and deletes those that satisfy the specified criteria.
 Two types of deletion criteria exist: